YongCho/TransactionSvc/README.md

 - Linux
 - Docker

-This project is written with a Linux server in mind.
+This project was written with a Linux server in mind.
 It may need some modification to work on Windows.
 If Windows runtime is desired, please email me, and I can make the change.

 Also, the project was developed and tested using Docker Engine version `20.10`.